 - A. Content of Documents.
 The clerk of the Court shall assign a docket number to each case.
-All documents filed with the Court shall be signed and contain: - 1. a caption setting forth the title of the case and a brief description of the document; - 2. the case docket number assigned by the Court;

-3. the name, address, telephone number and e-mail address of the person who prepared the document.
+Unless otherwise ordered, all documents filed with the Court shall be signed with a traditional, hand-written signature and contain: - 1. a caption setting forth the title of the case and a brief description of the document; - 2. the case docket number assigned by the Court; and - 3. the name, address, telephone number and e-mail address of the person who prepared the document.